naadavis/Simple-Minesweeper/README.md

 Will make guesses based on state-space generated probabilities.

 ## Motivations
-- Generate an approximnate win percentage ceiling for minesweeper play.
+- Generate an approximate win percentage ceiling for minesweeper play.
 - Asses computational and development complexity of human style minesweeper play.

 ## Results